Online Courses: FAQ

 The only aspect of the class that has a specific software/hardware requirement is the webcam for the optional video conference (does not apply to boot camps).
 However, you can also join the meeting by phone.
-Aside from that, CNF classes are taught using a web-based class program that does not require any software other than a web browser (such as Internet Explorer, Mozilla Firefox, or Safari).
-It is compatible with both Mac and Windows systems and can also be accessed from a smartphone or tablet.
+Aside from that, CNF classes are taught using a web-based class program that does not require any software other than a web browser (ideally, Google Chrome).
+The course platform is compatible with both Mac and Windows systems and can also be accessed from a smartphone or tablet.
 All class materials will be posted on the class website or will be found on web pages that are linked to the class website.
-While we do provide a free subscription to Creative Nonfiction magazine for all online students (or a free ebook for international students) these materials are not used in class.

 We recommend using a word processing program of some sort on which to compose your writing; if you do not have any type of word processing program currently installed on your computer you can download one here for free.